 - Hour/Percentage: The time/percentage planned to work across a specific period.

 You can view all of the projects and tasks a team member is currently working on by clicking the expand icon next to the person’s name.

-You can manage a team members allocations in many ways, such as by dragging, adding or adjusting tasks.
+You can manage a team members tasks or allocations in many ways, such as by dragging, adding or adjusting.

-- Creating/ Adding Allocations: you can create allocations by clicking and dragging your cursor over an empty time slot on the heatmap.
-An allocation modal will pop up prompting you to further specify and confirm the necessary criteria for the allocation.
+Creating/ Adding Task or Allocations: you can create a tasks /allocations by clicking and dragging your cursor over an empty time slot on the heatmap.
+A task/allocation modal will pop up prompting you to further specify and confirm the necessary criteria for the task or allocation.

-- Adjusting Tasks: You can adjust Tasks by clicking directly on it and drag it across the timeline and the heatmap will adapt accordingly.
-You can also click on either end of the task to adjust it's start and/or end date.
+Adjusting Allocations/Tasks: You can adjust Allocations/Tasks by clicking directly on it and drag it across the timeline and the heatmap will adapt accordingly.
+You can also click on either end of the allocation/task to adjust the start and/or end date.

-Each team member has a Non-Project time tab, identified by grey columns.
-This represents vacation, holidays, sick leave, meetings, training sessions, and other non-project time you may have added.
+Internal Time: represents more ad hoc items like meetings, training sessions, and other non-project time that counts towards your team members workload.
 You can add a non-project allocation the same way you add a task - by clicking and dragging.

 Completed Tasks & Registered Time